ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 - .gitignore       <- git ignore file

 ```
-The test source files could have any file names.
+The test source files could have any name.
 The test functions are just Ballerina functions that use a special annotation to mark the function as a test.
-Test functions must be specified with the @test:Config{} annotation and there are no restrictions on the test function name.
+Test functions must be specified with the `@test:Config { }` annotation and there is no restriction on the test function name.

 The `ballerina test` command can be used to execute tests.